 - This policy is automatically enabled to alert you when a user or IP address uses an app that is not sanctioned to perform an activity that resembles an attempt to exfiltrate information from your organization.

 Multiple delete VM activities

 - This policy profiles your environment and triggers alerts when users delete multiple VMs in a single session, relative to the baseline in your organization.
 This might indicate an attempted breach.

 Enable automated governance

 You can enable automated remediation actions on alerts generated by anomaly detection policies.

-- In the Edit anomaly detection policy window that opens, under Governance set the remediation actions you want for each connected app or for all apps.
+- In the Edit anomaly detection policy window that opens, under Governance actions set the remediation actions you want for each connected app or for all apps.

 - Select Update.